Our Team

 Christiane Jenkins

-Creative Arts and Research Lead
+Creative Arts & Research Lead

-My role as Creative Arts & Research Lead with SUIT has opened opportunity to people traditionally sidelined from society by promoting the creative arts as an uncensored and free practice.
+My role as Creative Arts & Research Lead with SUIT has opened opportunity to people traditionally side lined from society by promoting the creative arts as an uncensored and free practice.
 Art provides a pure freedom of expression that people with complex experiences can embrace as a non-verbal form of communication.
 My mission, alongside the contributions of volunteers in my creative outreach team, opens opportunity to vulnerable people that they would never have received otherwise, and my position at SUIT embraces a new energy; one that embodies art & drama with a progressive and powerful attitude.

 I found confidence when I started volunteering for SUIT in 2018, supported by peer-led staff and volunteers, and I was encouraged to take on a position of guidance to clients, providing advice and delivering outreach.
 It gave me worth and value knowing that my experiences, however difficult, could support others suffering as I had, and give them optimism and ambition.